DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 10 adults in the communities had never used the internet when we made that trip in 2010.
 A third of those who had used a computer at some point in the past had not used the internet, some having only used computers to play solitaire; others for sharing music.
-Three quarters of those who had used the internet were under the age of 30.
+Three-quarters of those who had used the internet were under the age of 30.

-The 2011 Census revealed low rates of internet adoption amongst Aboriginal people living in remote areas compared to elsewhere.[^2] Fewer than 4 in 10 Indigenous households in remote and very remote Australia had an internet connection at home, compared with over 8 in 10
+The 2011 census revealed low rates of internet adoption amongst Aboriginal people living in remote areas compared to elsewhere.[^2] Fewer than 4 in 10 Indigenous households in remote and very remote Australia had an internet connection at home, compared with over 8 in 10